-Los Angeles Sex Crimes Lawyer
+Los Angeles Sex Crime Attorneys

 If you are facing charges for a sex crime in Los Angeles, having an experienced and skilled attorney on your side is essential.
 At Lessem, Newstat & Tooson, LLP, our Los Angeles sex crimes attorneys understand the serious nature of these charges and the impact they can have on your life.
 Our firm has a proven track record of successfully defending clients against sex crime charges.
 We believe in providing compassionate and aggressive representation to help protect your rights and future.
 If you have been accused of a sex crime in Los Angeles, contact us today to schedule a consultation and learn more about how we can help.

 Are you facing a sex crime charge in California?
-Call Lessem, Newstat & Tooson, LLP today at 888-643-2943 or contact us online to schedule a meeting with our sex crimes attorney in Los Angeles!
+Call Lessem, Newstat & Tooson, LLP today at (818) 643-3093 or contact us online to schedule a meeting with our sex crimes attorney in Los Angeles!

-Types of Sex Crime Charges in California
+What Are Some of the Most Common Sex Crime Charges in Los Angeles?

 In California, there are several types of sex crime charges that a person can face.
-Some of the most common sex crimes charges include
+Some of the most common sex crimes charges include:

 - Sexual assault